 Spider Veins Treatment in Naperville, IL

-With nearly 55% of women and 45% of men having some sort of vein disease, spider veins are a common sight.
-Spider veins are smaller red or blue veins, typically found on the legs or face, that can look like spiderwebs and are closer to the skin than normal veins.
+With nearly 55% of women and 45% of men having some sort of vein disease, spider veins are common.
+Spider veins are smaller red, blue, or purple veins, typically found on the legs or face, that can look like spiderwebs and are closer to the skin than normal veins.
 Varicose veins, while similar and often confused with spider veins, are much larger and look like bulging or twisting rope.
+The highly trained veins specialists at Blue Seas Med Spa are experts in treating patients throughout the Naperville area for spider veins.
+If you have unsightly or painful veins, call our medical spa in Naperville at (630) 369-2767 today!

 The Cause of Spider Veins